 Without its proper functioning, the entire combustion process can be thrown into turmoil.
 If this happens, you will see your car lose power.
 Therefore, you must have the intake manifold gasket repaired as soon as possible, as the repair can cause other engine components to fail and deteriorate due to stalling.

-Intake Manifold Gasket Symptoms
+Signs of a Bad Intake Manifold Gasket

 The most common failure within the intake manifold is a blown gasket.
 Gaskets are made of several sheets of steel and sometimes rubber, but they are extremely thin, so they can fail or crack under immense pressure.
 These thin steel sheets absorb a lot of heat from the engine, so they fail quite easily and affect the performance of your car.
 Typically, a gasket has a life span of about 50,000 miles after which it needs to be replaced.
 The life of the gasket depends a little on the love and care you invest in maintaining your car.
 If you are not careful with this responsibility, the seal may have a short life together with other engine parts.
 Most intake manifold gaskets separate coolant and air, and some cars use the gasket only to avoid intake leaks between the manifold and the head.
 If your car has no coolant in the intake manifold, forget the coolant part of this article.

 The main task of an intake manifold gasket is to separate the hot intake air from mixing with the coolant in the coolant chamber.
 As soon as the intake seal becomes bad, the coolant starts to escape from the coolant chamber into the intake manifold.
 The hot air mixes with the coolant, causing the coolant to heat up and evaporate.
 This has a direct effect on the engine as it starts to heat up due to the low coolant level.
 Normally you will notice this when the temperature gauge in your dashboard rises.
 It is advisable to park the car in this case.
 Buy more coolant, fill it into the radiator and drive directly to the mechanic for a check.